In the midst of your search for a standing desk, stability should be one of your primary concerns.

-- Securely tighten all screws during assembly
+- Securely tighten all screws during assembly using a thread locker

 A two-stage goes lower than the standard 27-inch height and travels up to 48-inches, or even 51-inches depending on the manufacturer.

-Next time you’re out for coffee or dinner, and you get that pesky, wobbly table, just remember you don’t have to put up with that while using your new height adjustable desk.
+Next time you’re out for coffee or dinner, and you get that pesky, wobbly table, remember you don’t have to put up with that while using your new height adjustable desk.

 Created by: Camille Knighton